Preparing for your hospital visit

 When you book your procedure at your surgeon’s rooms, they will also arrange the date of your admission, explain your procedure and complete a consent form with you.
 You will then need to complete and send us your hospital pre-admission forms at least five days before your admission date.

-You can complete these forms online, or fill in the paper version provided by your doctor’s rooms – please send us these forms by email, post or fax.
+You can complete these forms online via the button above, or fill in the paper version provided by your doctor’s rooms – please send us these forms by email, post or fax.
 If you send us your pre-admission form by fax or email, please also bring the original with you on the day of admission.

 Once we have this information we can register your details, confirm your place on the operating theatre list, and check your health fund status.
 Kogarah Private Hospital has contracts with all private health insurance funds.